UrbanCompass/bazel/site/designs/_posts/2016-05-26-implementing-beautiful-error-messages.md

 to create the location instance.
 While the parser perhaps *could* also encode AST information into the `Location`, that shouldn’t be necessary to provide "context" in the form of a printed line and a carat.
-It seems that the lexer maintains `BUILD` file info as a buffer, and should be able to parameterize `Location` instances with the actual contents of the line in question.
+It seems that the lexer maintains `UCBUILD` file info as a buffer, and should be able to parameterize `Location` instances with the actual contents of the line in question.
 If this is true, then implementing (1) above shouldn’t involve much more than fleshing out [LocationInfo]